WUNC (FM): History

-WRQM began in 1992 as a separate NPR station under the call letters WESQ, licensed to North Carolina Wesleyan College in Rocky Mount.
+WRQM began in 1992 as a separate NPR station under the call sign WESQ, licensed to North Carolina Wesleyan College in Rocky Mount.
 NCWC set up the station to fill the void left by the closure of WVSP, an African-American public radio station licensed to Warrenton but which moved to Rocky Mount in 1985, shortly before it closed.
 WESQ offered a variety of music that included country and R&B. When Wesleyan opted to cut ties with the station in 1995, a group of Rocky Mount business leaders known as Friends of Down East Public Radio bought the station and relaunched it as WRQM on March 31, 1996.
 The station floundered for most of its existence, as there were just barely enough listeners in that area of the market for the station to be viable on its own.
 This caused a chronic shortage of financial support.
 In March 1999, it began airing most of WUNC's schedule; it became a full repeater of WUNC that October.

 WUND-FM in Columbia signed on March 24, 1999, bringing NPR programming to one of the few areas of North Carolina without a clear signal from a full-fledged NPR station.

 WUNW-FM in Welcome signed on as a full-service FM station on 91.1 FM in December 2013, providing increased coverage of WUNC to suburban communities in Davidson County, located south of Greensboro and Winston-Salem.

 On May 13, 2015, officials announced the acquisition of WFSS, a public radio station licensed to Fayetteville State University in Fayetteville.
 Simulcasting of WUNC began at 10:00 AM on May 13, 2015.
 The sale closed in November.

 On August 4, 2016, WUNC launched WUNC Music, an adult album alternative format, on their HD2 channel and on their website.
+WUNC shut down WUNC Music on June 30, 2024.

+On May 31, 2023, WUNC announced the purchase of WZCO in Chadbourn, the former Columbus County Schools student-run radio station, for $50,000.
+WUNC programming began on October 6.